Hillary Monahan: As Hillary Monahan

-Monahan's first young adult novel, MARY: The Summoning, is the first in a series and about a group of teens who attempt to summon a ghost that turns out to be Bloody Mary and starts to follow them.
+Monahan's first young adult novel, MARY: The Summoning, is the first in its series and is about a group of teens who attempt to summon a ghost that turns out to be Bloody Mary and starts to follow them.
 It was published by Disney-Hyperion in 2014 and hit the New York Times bestseller list, debuting at #2.
 A sequel, MARY: Unleashed, was published in 2015.

 Monahan's adult fantasy debut, Snake Eyes, is the third novel in the Gods & Monsters series, whose previous two novels were written by Chuck Wendig and Steven Blackmoore.
 Snake Eyes is about a Lamia, a snake monster from Greek mythology, who leaves her mother and finds herself in a battle between mythological creatures.
 It was published by Abaddon in 2016.

 Her fifth young adult novel and third standalone, The Hollow Girl, is about a Welsh Romani teen who gruesomely gets revenge on the boy who raped her, using violence and magic.
 It was published by Delacorte in 2017.